nathanjhood/cmodule/README.rst

 CModule
 -------

-Multi-platform, multi-architecture C/C++ modules that compile into '<*>.node' files, which can be imported as JS modules, for example to run in the NodeJS runtime environment as NPM packages.
+Multi-platform, multi-architecture C/C++ modules that compile into '<*>.node' files, which can be imported as JS modules; for example, to run in the NodeJS runtime environment as NPM packages.

 .. image:: https://github.com/StoneyDSP/cmodule/workflows/linux/badge.svg
    :target: https://github.com/StoneyDSP/cmodule/actions?query=workflow%3Alinux